Skip to content

 I recently created a DIY Self-Publishing PDF as an offer to join my mailing list.

 It takes the author from an edited manuscript to publishing an ebook or paperback.
-I know this is a valuable offer because I tried to find the information when I was self-publishing How to Write a Children’s Fiction Book.
+I know this is a valuable offer because I tried to find the information while self-publishing How to Write a Children’s Fiction Book.

 Suppose you have 100,000 subscribers to your email list.
 You could use that as social proof: Join 100,000 other subscribers.
 Or, something like, A 100,000 subscribers can’t be wrong – jump on board.

-I have testimonials on my Home page of my website.
+I have testimonials on the Home page of my website.
 Testimonials work.
 I’ve had clients tell me they hired me because of my testimonials.

 Once you have your article or content written and edited, read it as a visitor to your site or a reader.
 Then read the CTA.